DylanVann/gatsby-transformer-cloudinary/README.md

 }
 ```

-## Parsing algorithm
+## How does this recognize images?

-It recognizes files with the following extensions as images.
+It recognizes files with the following extensions as images:

 - jpeg
 - jpg